Avadhoot1413/CKA/Questions.md

-Create a new pod called web-pod with image busybox.
-Allow the pod to be able to set system_time
-The container should sleep for 3200 seconds
+Create a new pod called web-pod with image busybox.Allow the pod to be able to set system_time.The container should sleep for 3200 seconds

 Answer-->
 kubectl run web-pod --image=busybox --command sleep 3200 --dry-run=client -o yaml > busybox.yml